CenterForAssessment/Washington/The_Washington_Growth_Model_Simple.md

 Instead of inferring that prior student growth is indicative of future student growth (e.g., linearly projecting student achievement into the future based upon past rates of change), predictions of future student achievement are contingent upon initial student status
 (where the student starts) and subsequent rates of growth (the rate at which the student grows).
-This avoids fatalistic statements such as, "Student $X$ is projected to be (not) proficient in three years" and instead promotes discussions about the different rates of growth necessary to reach future achievement targets: "In order that Student $X$ reach/maintain proficiency within three years, she will have to demonstrate  $n^{th}$ percentile growth consecutively for the next three years."
+This avoids fatalistic statements such as, "Student $X$ is projected to be (not) proficient in two years" and instead promotes discussions about the different rates of growth necessary to reach future achievement targets: "In order that Student $X$ reach/maintain proficiency within two years, she will have to demonstrate  $n^{th}$ percentile growth consecutively for the next two years."
 The change in phraseology is minor but significant.
 Stakeholder conversations turn from "where will (s)he be" to "what will it take?"

 <!--